- Gas Weed Eater Buyer’s Guide

 Gas Weed Eater Buyer’s Guide

 Another key thing to inspect when assessing the engine is the number of cycles.
-Engines are classified as either double or quartet cycle engines.
-The double cylinder engines require a blend of gas and oil while the quartet ones have different compartments for the petrol and lubricant.
+Engines are classified as either two stroke (two cycle) or four stroke (four cycle) engines.
+The 2 stroke cylinder engines require a blend of gas and oil while the 4 stroke has a different compartments for the petrol and lubricant.

 Whenever possible, go for weed wackers that support multiple attachments for the trimmer head.
 This way, you can adjust based on your preference or the workload you have.

 You probably don’t have all day to trim grass from your lawn.
-If you’re anything like me, then you’d rather be engaged in any other activity rather than taking care of your lawn.
+If you’re anything like me, then you’d rather be doing something else rather than taking care of your lawn all day.
 That said, most homeowners would prefer gas trimmers that work fast.
-But if you want to be done with the task at hand, then you’ll need to choose a weed eater that won’t tire your body, and this means choosing one that is lightweight.
+But if you want to be done with the task at hand, then you’ll need to choose a weed eater that won’t tire you out, and this means choosing one that is lightweight.